OneKey-Network/addressability-framework/mvp-spec/operator-design.md

 ✅ protects from hackers' attempts:

-- to read or write Prebid SSO data without being authenticated and authorized.
+- to read or write Prebid Addressability Framework data without being authenticated and authorized.

-- to replay legit requests to the operator in an attempt to read or write Prebid SSO data or to websites to overwrite cookies on their domains (because of timestamp + signature).
+- to replay legit requests to the operator in an attempt to read or write Prebid Addressability Framework data or to websites to overwrite cookies on their domains (because of timestamp + signature).

 - to replay legit URLs to overwrite cookies on *other* websites' domain (because the signature includes the receiver's domain name, it is tight to a specific receiver).